Open-Strata/OpenStrata.MSBuild/CONTRIBUTING.md

 - **PowerPages projects** - Use `OpenStrata.MSBuild.PowerPages` for Power Pages website development
 - **DocumentTemplate projects** - Use `OpenStrata.MSBuild.DocumentTemplates` for document template management

-**For Contributors**: When working on a specific MSBuild SDK (e.g., MSBuild.Solution), understand how it fits within the overall solution structure.
-Each SDK should focus on its specific capability while supporting coordination with other project types in the same solution.
+**For Contributors**: When working on any MSBuild SDK, always consider how it supports the **Strati package ecosystem**.
+The ultimate goal is enabling teams to create, share, and depend on packaged Power Platform capabilities.
+Every SDK should facilitate this vision of bringing NuGet-style package management to Power Platform development.

 ### **Coding Standards**